Core Workflow

 If several frames changed, replace each affected file and use the multi-file update prompt.

-Use Download Skafold JSON when you want an AI to revise the structure itself.
-Attach that JSON to the AI conversation, request a complete revised package, then use Import JSON and replace in the existing project.
+Use Import/Export JSON → Download Skafold JSON when you want an AI to revise the structure itself.
+Attach that JSON to the AI conversation, request a complete revised package, then return to Import/Export JSON in the existing project.

 Markdown maintains repository context.
 JSON maintains the editable Skafold project.
 They serve different purposes.